Communicating Science – What We Can Learn From Jonathan Van-Tam

 The gulf separating the events of Shakespeare’s plays and those watching them was wide.

-More than 400 years later, Shakespeare remains one of the most performed playwrights in the world, largely because of his ability to connect with audiences regardless of their background, social standing or nationality.
+More than 400 years later, Shakespeare is still one of the most performed playwrights globally.
+Why?
+His ability to connect with audiences regardless of their background, social standing or nationality.
 Not only that, some of the tangibles he created have transcended the plays and become part of everyday language.

-In a similar way, Van-Tam has managed to bridge the knowledge gap by putting his message into a context his audience can understand.
+Similarly, Van-Tam has bridged the knowledge gap by putting his message into a context his audience can understand.
 “I love metaphors,” he recently told the BBC.
 “I think they bring complex stories to life for people.
 It’s great.”

-How we frame a message is crucial to its success, particularly when it comes to sharing highly technical data or new concepts.
-As we become experts in our field there’s a danger we can fall prey to the “curse of knowledge”- the assumption that our audience are as well versed in our subject as we are.
-We begin to share information without feeling the need for explanation or context, and this can leave our audience confused as to its relevance and reluctant to take action if any is required.
+How we frame a message is crucial to its success, particularly when sharing highly technical data or new concepts.
+As we become experts in our field, there’s a danger we fall prey to the “curse of knowledge”.
+We assume our audience is as well versed in our subject as we are.
+We begin to share information without feeling the need for explanation or context.
+This leaves our audience confused as to its relevance and reluctant to take action if any is required.

 Data alone is not enough.
-As Daniel Kahneman, the author of Thinking, Fast and Slow wrote, “No one ever made a decision because of a number.
+As Daniel Kahneman, the author of Thinking, Fast and Slow, wrote, “No one ever made a decision because of a number.
 They need a story.”
-More specifically, they need a story which is relevant to them and tangibles, like those used by Jonathan Van-Tam, are an incredibly effective way of doing that.
+More specifically, they need a story that is relevant to them and tangibles, like those used by Jonathan Van-Tam, are an incredibly effective way of doing that.